 4. Does land size matter at all now?

-Only at the stage of initial affiliation; for section increase, built-up carpet area is the deciding factor.
+Only at the stage of initial affiliation; for section increase, built-up area is the deciding factor.

 CBSE Section Increase/Capacity Rules